 The idea is to avoid a dramatic jump in weight from your last weight acclimation set and your first muscle-building set.
-The last weight acclimation set may be 20 to 30 pounds less than your starting weight on a squat or a bench press and 10 to 15 pounds shy of your first set of barbell curls or lying tricep extensions.
+The last weight acclimation set may be 20 to 30 pounds less than your starting weight on a squat or a bench press and 10 to 15 pounds shy of your first set of barbell curls or lying triceps extensions.

 I made a point saying you only need to do the full Max-OT warm-up on the first exercise for a body part.
-You may, however want to include a weight acclimation set when you transition into some exercises.
+You may, however, want to include a weight acclimation set when you transition into some exercises.
 Deadlifts are one good example.

 Let’s say you perform deadlifts as your second back movement.
-It’s true you have already warmed-up and performed one back exercise but I would still advise one or two weight acclimation sets before you attempt maximum overload.
-The reason being, deadlifts are unlike any other back exercise and recruit nearly every muscle in your body to some degree and there is heavy lower body involvement.
-I think it is very wise from a safety and a performance standpoint to include a couple weight acclimation sets to introduce the mechanics of deadlifts and introduce the muscles to a heavier load.
+It’s true you have already warmed-up and performed one back exercise, but I would still advise one or two weight acclimation sets before you attempt maximum overload.
+The reason being, deadlifts are unlike any other back exercise and recruit nearly every muscle in your body to some degree, and there is heavy lower body involvement.
+I think it is very wise from a safety and a performance standpoint to include a couple of weight acclimation sets to introduce the mechanics of deadlifts and introduce the muscles to a heavier load.

 When transitioning into other body parts you need to go by feel to determine the number of warm-ups or acclimation sets you do.
-For example, when I move to triceps after chest, I usually feel ready to go after a couple acclimation sets on the first tricep exercise but if there is a day I feel I need an extra warm-up set, I take it.
+For example, when I move to triceps after chest, I usually feel ready to go after a couple of acclimation sets on the first triceps exercise, but if there is a day I feel I need an extra warm-up set, I take it.
 There is some flexibility here, just make sure you acclimate yourself to the mechanics of the exercise and the weights to the point you feel you are ready to exert a maximal effort on your first muscle-building set.

 Below is a sample warm-up sequence taken from the Max-OT online course.
 This example uses the bench press with a starting weight of 285 lbs to illustrate the pattern of progressively introducing a heavier weight while reducing the reps and not approaching the point of fatigue.